TosbackCgusBridge-Bot/CGUs-versions/Chase/unknown.md

 *   Responding to your requests and communicating with you;
 *   Managing your preferences;
 *   Performing analytics concerning your use of our online services, including your responses to our emails and the pages and advertisements you view;
-*   Providing you tailored content and marketing messages.
+*   Providing you tailored content and marketing messages;

 *   Operating, evaluating and improving our business (including developing new products and services. improving existing products and services. performing data analytics. and performing accounting, auditing and other internal functions);
 *   Complying with and enforcing applicable legal requirements, relevant industry standards, contractual obligations and our policies. and